 - Placebo friends: You don’t have any idea why they’re your friends.
 They’re just there!

 - Seasonal friends: These are the ones who come and go; like the season.
 Nobody knows why they come and where they go.

 - Real or soul friends: People you can talk about anything and everything with.
-You may or may not meet up every day, but it doesn’t matter as the strength of your friendship is not determined by how frequently you meet up.
-These are the friends you can trust to be there for you whenever you need them, and they will go the extra mile for you.
+You may or may not meet up every day, but it doesn’t matter as the strength of your friendship isn’t determined by how frequently you meet up.
+These are the friends you can trust to be there for you whenever you need them, and they’ll go the extra mile for you.